bcgov/ExchangeLabOps/docs/Journey_of_a_team/Journey.md

 # The Journey of a Lab Team

 The primary program delivered by the Exchange Lab is a year long residency for a Team.
-These teams typically do not exist before an organization approaches the lab for help.
+These teams typically do not exist before an organization approaches the Lab for help.

 We support public servants to understand the value of building high performing teams that build a product and continue to improve it.
 These teams use Agile methods to quickly and effectively build services that meet people's needs.
 We know, because the talk directly to the people who use the products!